The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 [I.8] Zatímco jsem seděl, děly se v kasárnách divy.
 Náš obršt zakázal vojákům vůbec číst, třebas by to byly ,Pražské úřední noviny’, v kantině nesměli balit do novin ani párky, ani syrečky.
 Vod tý doby vojáci začli číst a náš regiment byl nejvzdělanější.

-The newspapers features again in connection with the theft of Fox.
-The dog's owner, Oberst Kraus, placed adverts both here and in Bohemia where he promises a reward of 100 crowns.
+The newspaper features again in connection with the theft of Fox.
+The dog's owner, Oberst Kraus, placed adverts both here and in Bohemia where he promised a reward of 100 crowns.

 Background